magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 * Have little to no dependencies.
   - The test must not be directly coupled to the collaborators of the test subject.
 If the collaborators are solely responsible for the behavior of the tested subject, it won't be a good unit test.
 * Do not interact with resources like database, file system, 3rd party systems etc.
-* Can be covered by a blackbox test
+* Can be covered by a black box test
   - The test must not be a mirror of the code.
 Instead the test must validate the contract of the method or class is upheld by the implementation.
 Specific implementations may be weak in certain areas so specific corner cases could cover that logic while still being a black box test.
 * Would not be easily foreseen to have dependencies in the future.
   - This can be hard to predict but a good example of when it would be unlikely is a simple utility class that performs some standalone operation.
 By contrast, a helper would be very likely to have dependencies by nature.